 Causation is most easily proved by successfully pleading a “Table Injury” from a table of known harms linked to defined timeframes for specific vaccines.
 Common Table Injuries include acute anaphylaxis from measles vaccination or encephalopathy within 72 hours of receiving DPT.
 Such maloccurrences are well-established in the medical literature and relatively easy to support by medical records and treating providers.
 In this regard, Table Injuries are purposely easy to plead.
 Causation is far more challenging for non-table injuries, such as atypical vaccine side-effects or injuries occurring beyond defined timeframes.
 The latter is established by proving cause-in-fact via a three-prong test in which the petitioner must present:

-Due to the inherent complexity of establishing cause-in-fact, Vaccine Court cases require expert witness testimony to develop biological theories of harm that causally link the implicated vaccine to a specific injury within a reasonable timeframe.
-Such experts may include Allergy & Immunology, Neurology, Pediatric Neurology, Infectious Disease, Orthopedic Surgery, Cardiology, and/or Epidemiology.
+Due to the inherent complexity of establishing cause-in-fact, Vaccine Court cases require expert witness testimony to develop biological theories of harm that causally link the implicated vaccine to a specific injury within a reasonable time frame.
+A Vaccine Injury expert witness may come from any medical field such as Allergy & Immunology, Neurology, Pediatric Neurology, Infectious Disease, Orthopedic Surgery, Cardiology, and/or Epidemiology.